-CPES use is very hard to accurately estimate.
+CPES use is very hard to accurately estimate as it is impossible to judge the porosity of rotten timber by eye.
 New softwood or ply will consume around 1 litre per 5 sq metres.
 Hardwood coverage may be up to 10 sq metres / litre.

 If you are reading this you are very unlikely to be considering new wood coverage however.
-Treatment of rotten wood is normally done using cold weather formula as it evaporates faster.
+Treat rotten wood using cold weather formula as it evaporates faster.

-Seriously decomposed rotted timber, soft to the point where you can push your finger through it, will consume up to 3 times the volume of the timber to harden it as far as it will go (to a rock hard piece of epoxy around some cellulose fibres).
+Seriously decomposed rotted timber, soft to the point where you can push your finger through it, will consume up to 3 times the volume of the timber to harden it fully.
+However this will harden mush to a rock hard piece of epoxy around some cellulose fibres.
 Less badly rotted wood will of course consume less.
-It’s nearly impossible to estimate accurately how much any piece of well rotted timber may consume without trying the CPES on the actual rotten wood, but if you estimate the same volume of CPES as obviously softened rotten timber that is as good a starting point as any.
+It’s nearly impossible to estimate accurately how much any piece of well rotted timber may consume without trying the CPES on the actual timber during rotten wood repair, but if you estimate the same volume of CPES as obviously softened rotten timber that is as good a starting point as any.

 The most accurate means of estimating the CPES requirements of your rotten wood is to trial it on an area.
-The aim is to saturate the rotted timber.
-We will take back unused product in saleable condition if you wish to buy enough to ensure you can get the job finished.
+The aim is to saturate the rotted timber to ensure adequate penetration.
+If you are unsure how much you may need – buy more and return unused items to us for a refund.